Never be speechless again: your survival guide to the Quebec language

 Quebec is a special place in Canada.
 Many different cultures live together here.
 Language plays a huge role in culture and when speaking to others.
 It was important for us as bloggers to talk to the people here.
 We wanted to hear their stories and learn more about Quebec.

-In Quebec people mainly speak French.
+The question "What language do they speak in Quebec?" should actually be answered with Quebecois.
+In Quebec, people mainly speak French.
 Quebec French is the official language.
-There are words and pronunciations that are not known in France.
+But there are words and pronunciations that are not known in France.

 Some people in Quebec also speak English in Quebec.
 It is mainly spoken in some cities.
 As travel bloggers, we often notice the difference when we travel in Quebec.
 In Montreal, for example, we get along well with English.
 The city is big and many people speak English.
 This is convenient for us.